 Reading the Wall Street Journal’s Sunday column “Yoder & Son” shed light on an incredible easy and effective parenting tip on helping your kids understand personal finance – Let You Children Take Care of It.

-Like many, Steve found out about a monthly recurring errand transaction on his son’s checking account statement and started calling the bank when he realized that it was the perfect opportunity for his son Issac to have a money lesson.
+Like many, Steve found out about a monthly recurring errant transaction on his son’s checking account statement and started calling the bank when he realized that it was the perfect opportunity for his son Issac to have a money lesson.
 So instead of taking care of it himself, he just told Issac about it.

 The end result?
 Issac got nearly all his money back despite being turned down several times and learned a few lessons: